An-n-nie/BankChurnKaggle/README.md

 #### Data Visualization

-Show a few visualization of the data and say a few words about what you see.
+Show a few visualization of the data and say a few words about what y

 ### Problem Formulation